Hydrocodone Combination Products

 How should this medicine be used?

 Hydrocodone combination products come as a tablet, a syrup, a solution (clear liquid), and an extended-release (long-acting) suspension (liquid) to take by mouth.
-The tablet, syrup, and solution are usually taken every 4 to 6 hours as needed.
-The extended-release suspension is usually taken every 12 hours as needed.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
+Take the tablet, syrup, and solution every 4 to 6 hours as needed.
+Take the extended-release suspension every 12 hours as needed.

 Shake the extended-release suspension well before each use to mix the medication evenly.
 Do not mix the extended-release suspension with other medications or with other liquids such as water.

-If you will be using hydrocodone combination solution, syrup, or extended-release suspension, do not use a household teaspoon to measure your dose.
-Household teaspoons are not accurate measuring devices, and you may receive too much medication or not enough medication if you measure your dose with a household teaspoon.
-Instead, use a properly marked measuring device such as a dropper, medicine spoon, or oral syringe.
-Ask your doctor or pharmacist if you need help getting or using a measuring device.
+When taking hydrocodone combination solution, syrup, or extended-release suspension, do not use a household teaspoon to measure your dose.
+Use a properly marked measuring device such as a dropper, medicine spoon, or oral syringe.
+Ask your pharmacist if you need help getting or using a measuring device.

 Do not stop taking a hydrocodone combination product without talking to your doctor.
 If you suddenly stop taking a hydrocodone combination product, you may experience withdrawal symptoms such as restlessness, teary eyes, runny nose, yawning, sweating, chills, muscle pain, widened pupils (black circles in the middle of the eyes), irritability, anxiety, back or joint pain, weakness, stomach cramps, difficulty falling asleep or staying asleep, nausea, loss of appetite, vomiting, diarrhea, fast breathing, or fast heartbeat.
 Your doctor will probably decrease your dose gradually.